What Is The Strongest Earthquake In The World

 Energy Release and Magnitude Comparison

 The energy released during the Valdivia earthquake is equivalent to approximately 15 megatons of TNT, roughly 1,000 times more powerful than the atomic bomb dropped on Hiroshima.
-To put this into perspective, the 2011 Tohoku earthquake in Japan (magnitude 9.Plus, 0) released about 12 percent less energy than Valdivia.
+To put this into perspective, the 2011 Tohoku earthquake in Japan (magnitude 9.0) released about 12 percent less energy than Valdivia.
 The logarithmic nature of the moment magnitude scale means that even small differences in magnitude represent exponentially greater energy release.

 FAQ: Addressing Common Questions